 Master of Social Work, MSW

-The Master of Social Work (MSW) program prepares social workers for leadership in the profession and for advanced social work practice in a wide range of settings.
-Students choose from two specializations, both of which allow students to develop advanced skills to work with families and communities and advocate for social change.
-The two specializations of the program, clinical practice and leadership practice, teach students knowledge and skills to work with children, adults, older adults, families, small groups, organizations, and communities.
-The program provides students the opportunity to develop the competencies necessary for leadership in addressing current challenges.
+The Master of Social Work (MSW) program prepares social workers for advanced social work practice and leadership in a wide range of settings.
+All students develop skills to work with individuals, families, and communities and to advocate for social change.
+Students select one of two specializations, clinical practice and leadership practice.
+The clinical specialization teaches students knowledge and skills to work with children, adults, older adults, families, and small groups in clinical settings.
+The leadership specialization teaches students knowledge and skills for working with communities through relationship building, policy advocacy, and program and organizational development.
+Students develop competencies to advance the field of social work, create lasting change, and launch impactful careers helping others and improving lives.

 The program has been continually accredited by the Council on Social Work Education (CSWE) since 1951.
 See the CSWE Assessment of Learning Outcomes for the MSW program on the School of Social Work website.